OctavioProfeta/OctavioProfeta.github.io/index.md

 {: style="text-align: justify;"}
 We will be using the [Movie Summary Corpus](https://www.cs.cmu.edu/~ark/personas/).
 This dataset contains more than 42'000 movie plot summaries as well as general information about the movie such as the release date or the production country.
 We added to that the IMDb dataset, which contains information about film's average rating and the number of votes.

-## Ready, set... analyse !
+## Ready, set... analyse!

 {: style="text-align: justify;"}
-Hold on !
-Let's first take a look at our data, and start by first seeing how many films have been produced through the years
+Hold on!
+Let's first take a look at our data, and start by seeing how many films have been produced through the years.

 <p align="center">
 <iframe src="movie_release_years.html" width="750px" height="400px" frameborder="0" position="relative">Genre plot</iframe>
 </p>

 {: style="text-align: justify;"}
-We clearly see the trend here : The movie industry has grown largely during the recent years, more specificaly at the start of the 90s !
-What about country movie production ?
-Which country is the more productive ?
+We clearly see the trend here: the movie industry has grown largely during the recent years, more specifically at the start of the 90s.
+What about country movie production?
+Which country is the biggest movie producer?

 <p align="center">
 <iframe src="top_10_countries.html" width="750px" height="400px" frameborder="0" position="relative">Genre plot</iframe>
 </p>

 {: style="text-align: justify;"}
-No surprises here, the United States of America is by far the most productive country, followed by India with Bollywood and the United Kingdom, almost tied for second place.
-The USA are responsible for more than 39% percent of the movie produced !
-We need to keep in mind that the analysis we will be doing will be biased towards the USA.
+No surprises here, the USA is by far the most productive country followed by India and the United Kingdom, almost tied for second place.
+The USA are responsible for more than 39% percent of the movie produced!
+We need to keep in mind that the analysis we will be doing will be biased towards american movies.

 ## Let's get down to business

 {: style="text-align: justify;"}
-Let's start by analysing which are the recurrent topic in movies.
+Let's start by analysing which are the recurrent topic in our dataset.
 By using topic detection algorithms on the plot summaries, we can extract major subjects from the movie plots.
-Looking for 8 topics yields the best results :
+To get better results, we performed several cleaning step on the plot summaries.
+Looking for 8 topics yields the best results:

 <iframe src="lda.html" width="750px" height="860px" frameborder="0" position="relative">Genre plot</iframe>

 {: style="text-align: justify;"}
-By setting λ to 0.5, we can interpret the following topics :
+By setting the relevance metric λ to 0.5, we can interpret the topics' theme as:

 1. Drama and/or Relationships
 2. Horror